solliancenet/MCW-Managed-open-source-databases-on-Azure/Whiteboard design session/WDS trainer guide - Visualizing real-time data with Azure Database for PostgreSQL Hyperscale.md

 3. Incremental aggregations sacrifice the ability to handle all types of aggregates for ease of use when tracking what has already been aggregated when processing late data.
 What advanced aggregation options can you use to provide highly accurate approximation in this situation?

    Advanced aggregation is accomplished by using HyperLogLog (HLL) and `TopN`, as discussed earlier.
 For this topic, reference the `five_minutely_aggregation` function above.
 Also, please note that where you see the special `excluded` table in the query, it is used to reference values originally proposed for insertion.
-We are using `hll_has_bigint` to hash the HLL columns `device_id` and `session_id`.
+We are using `hll_hash_bigint` to hash the HLL columns `device_id` and `session_id`.
 This hash function produces a uniformly distributed bit string.
 HLL does this by dividing values into streams and averaging the results.
 The `hll_add_agg` and `hll_union` are used to do incremental rollups. `TopN` keeps track of a set of counters in JSONB with the explicit goal of determining the top N (like top 10) items (or our "heavy hitters").
 In our case, we're using it to return the top 1000 devices by `device_id`.
 Similar to HLL, we are using `topn_add_agg` and `topn_union` to do incremental rollups.
 The `topn_union` function merges `TopN` objects over time periods and dimensions.

 _Resilient stream processing_